Aglaonema Siam Aurora, aka Red Agalonema, is a beautiful, easy-care houseplant. Find care tips here to keep this jazzy beauty healthy & strong.

 Uses

 I’ve seen them most commonly sold as tabletop plants.
-As yours grows and become taller and wider, then you can use it as a low floor plant.
+You can use it as a low-floor plant as yours grows and become taller and wider.

 This is where it differs from some of the other Aglaonmeas known for their tolerance of lower light conditions.
-I’ve found that the dark leaf varieties, like my Ag.
+I’ve found that the varieties with dark green leaves, like my Ag.
 Emerald Beauty, handle lower light much better.

-The Red Agalonema and others that have more color and brightness in their foliage (like my Pink Valentine pictured above) need medium-light to do their best.
+The Red Aglaonema and others that have more color and brightness in their foliage (like my Pink Aglaonema pictured above) need high to medium light to do their best.
+A location with bright indirect sunlight is best.

-It can tolerate high light but keep them away from windows with the strong sun coming in or they’ll burn in no time flat.
-Conversely, it’ll tolerate lower light but will lose some coloration and will grow slower.
+It can tolerate high light but keep them away from windows with the intense sun coming in or they’ll burn in no time flat.
+Conversely, it’ll tolerate lower light but lose most coloration over time and grow slower.

-Mine sits on a table 6′ from sliding patio doors in an east exposure.
+Mine sits on a table in my kitchen which has four windows and a sliding glass door.
 I live in the Arizona desert where the sun is intense so this seems to be its sweet spot.
-If you’re in a climate with less sun, that may be 6′-10′ away from a south window.
+5′-10′ away from a south or west window would work.

 Mine was much less vibrant when I bought it.
 The plant was more pinkish and now the red has really come out.